-The ability to manage documents during their lifecycle is critical.
+The ability to manage documents lifecycle and records lifecycle is critical.
 Viewing the entire history of all operations being done is one of the most important moves.
 This will allow you to see who read the document, made improvements, downloaded the attachment, and so on.

 When working with large amounts of information, you would need to upload large amounts of data or update properties in batches, and performing this process in a single-mode is time-consuming and productivity-killing, which is why you must ensure that the paperless EDMS provides:

 - Import data into Excel, where you can define the data and attachment location all at once.

 - To automatically gather information, keep an eye on a certain directory of your network drives.

 - Use Excel to update the data for a collection of files, then import the spreadsheet back into the system.

 Digital collaboration is a must in any organization, especially during and after the COVID19 pandemic where employees are required to work from home.
 Among the top document management system features is the ability for employees to share information (internally & externally) and handle advanced collaboration functionalities as detailed below

 - Share: The ability to share information easily with different stakeholders such as other employees, vendors, subcontractors, and clients.

 - Comments: The ability to add simple comments, tag other users, and receive notifications.

 - Real-time collaboration & annotation: The ability to collaborate in real-time, and add text, images, stamps, and electronic signatures.
 Some vendors have integrated the top annotation tools to provide a complete annotation & collaboration experience supporting the most well-known file types.